About the Journal

 Plagiarism Policy

-The journal implements a plagiarism check in the processing of papers.
+The journal implements a plagiarism check in the processing of papers with Turnitin software.
 If evidence of plagiarism is found before/after acceptance or after publication of the article, the author will be given an opportunity for rebuttal.
 If the arguments are not considered satisfactory, the manuscript will be retracted.

 Publication costs